missing-user/christmasPredictor/README.md

 Plugging in today's (25 Nov 2021) global Spotify charts, the model returns 04 Feb 2022 as recommended date for next Christmas.
 I personally agree that that would be a much better date for Christmas, instead of next month, giving me enough time to shop for presents sometime in January.

 ## Comments from the void
-Every revolutionary idea will be met with resistance, but I am convinced, that selecting a Christmas date based on when people feel like it instead of a fixed date, would have great benefits for society and is worth pursuing.
-During the making, I got lots of feedback on the project, some of which have been posted here.
+Every revolutionary idea will be met with resistance.
+Nonetheless I am convinced, that selecting a Christmas date based on _when people feel like Christmas_, instead of having a fixed date, would have major benefits for society.
+During the making, I got lots of criticism on the project, some of which have been posted here.

 A friend:
 > I don't know how much time you spent on this, but I know it was too much.